simplyblock-io/spdk-csi/deploy/kubernetes/caching-nodes.md

 ### Preparing nodes
 Caching nodes are a special kind of node that provides storage by mounting a local NVMe disk.
 To prepare the nodes run the below steps.
 Before you prepare the caching nodes, please decide the amount of huge pages that you would like to allocate for simplyblock and set those values in `/etc/sysctl.conf`.
-We suggest allocating atleast 8GB of huge pages.
+We suggest allocating at least 8GB of huge pages.

 ```
 echo "======= setting huge pages ======="